 The way to restore glycogen levels from training and racing is to consume CARBOHYDRATES preferably during the glycogen window immediately after a workout.

 This is a simple, homemade recovery drink recipe Coach Al recommends.
 Just purchase the necessary ingredients and combine according to your weight.

 Protein Powder - Whey protein powder or Plant-based protein powder

 BCAA Powder Unflavored - Branched chain amino acid powder

 Pure L-Glutamine Powder

 You need 1.2 grams of carbohydrates (dextrose) per kilogram of your weight.
 Convert your weight from pounds to kilograms.
 Take your weight in pounds and divide by 2.2, this will give your weight in number of kilograms.
 Multiply your weight in kilograms by 1.2 to calculate the number of grams of dextrose needed for one serving of recovery.
 In a shaker bottle, combine your calculated grams of Dextrose with 10 - 15 grams of your preferred protein powder.
 Add one serving of BCAA.
 Add one serving of L-Glutamine.
 Add a pinch of salt.
-Add water to your desired consistency.
+Add almond milk or oat milk to your desired consistency.
 Shake it up and drink after each workout!
 For added flavor, add a banana or some strawberries and whip it up in a blender, yum!

 We use a shaker bottle for one serving.
 For multi-day events, we use resealable baggies and combine the ingredients ahead of time for a shake after each event.
 Just add water!